fieldtrip/website/faq/can_i_restrict_the_source_reconstruction_to_the_grey_matter.md

 ---
 layout: default
-tags: faq source mri headmodel
+tags: [faq, source, mri, headmodel]
 ---

 ## Can I restrict the source reconstruction to the grey matter?